SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 :newTerm:`Error handling` is the process of responding to and recovering from error conditions in your program.
-Swift provides a performant way to throw, catch, propagate, and manipulate recoverable errors at runtime.
+Swift provides first-class support for throwing, catching, propagating, and manipulating recoverable errors at runtime.

 ..
 TODO Refactor and expand optionals discussion into separate chapter.

 Some functions and methods
-cannot be guaranteed to always complete execution or produce a useful output.
+can't be guaranteed to always complete execution or produce a useful output.
-Optionals are often used to represent the absence of a value, but when a function fails, it's often useful to understand what caused the failure, so that your code can respond accordingly.
+Optionals are used to represent the absence of a value, but when a function fails, it's often useful to understand what caused the failure, so that your code can respond accordingly.
+In Swift, these are called :newTerm:`throwing functions` and :newTerm:`throwing methods`.

 As an example, consider the task of reading and processing data from a file on disk.
-There are a number of ways that this task can fail, including the file not existing at the specified path, the file not having read permissions, or the file not being encoded in a compatible format.
+There are a number of ways this task can fail, including the file not existing at the specified path, the file not having read permissions, or the file not being encoded in a compatible format.